timescale/docs/timescaledb/getting-started/access-timescaledb.md

 </highlight>

 ## Connect to your TimescaleDB server
-Now we've confirmed that `psql` is installed, it's time to connect to your Timescale Cloud instance.
+Now you've confirmed that `psql` is installed, it's time to connect to your Timescale Cloud instance.

 In Timescale Cloud, open the **Service Details** by clicking on the service